ningpengtao-coder/gitlab-foss/doc/user/project/issues/design_management.md

 ## Adding designs

-To upload design images, click the **Upload Designs** button and select images to upload.
+To upload design images, click the **Add designs** button and select images to upload.

 Designs with the same filename as an existing uploaded design will create a new version of the design, and will replace the previous version.